-Not only PhD holders occupy upper technical and management positions, but even in academia, University professors and researchers may be required to have a doctoral degree while in other management and administrative positions it may be preferred.
+Not only do Ph.D. holders occupy upper technical and management positions, but even in academia, University professors and researchers may be required to have a doctoral degree.
+In contrast, in other management and administrative positions, it may be preferred.

-Texila American University provides BPH, MPH, and PhD in Public Health education.
+Texila American University provides BPH, and Ph.D, MPH in Public Health education.
 Learn more about the different levels of Public Health degrees provided.

 Specialties and job profiles within Public Health Field

-Public Health, being such a broad field as it is, there are multiple specializations a person can get into.
-And each specialization is so different from each other, that they need a unique set of skills and individuals might require to concentrate on one primary subject or vertical.
+Public Health, being such a broad field as it is, has multiple specializations a person can get into.
+And each discipline is so different from the other that they need a unique set of skills, and individuals might require to concentrate on one primary subject or vertical.

 Some specializations in public health would require professionals to focus on maths and statistics, whereas some on Social Sciences.
-There are some other specializations in Public Health which require individual to focus on management, Marketing, and PR.
+There are some other specializations in Public Health that need individuals to focus on management, Marketing, and PR.

-Below are the main specializations and career opportunities that are available in the Public Health field.
+Below are the primary specializations and career opportunities available in the Public Health field.

 Biostatistics and Informatics

-Biostatistics is a subset of biotechnology and statistics and requires professionals to mostly be involved in collecting, arranging, and analyzing data and interpret its application to health care.
+Biostatistics is a subset of biotechnology and statistics and requires professionals to primarily be involved in collecting, arranging, and analyzing data and interpreting its application to health care.

-Public health professionals focusing on biostatistics use models to track the health of a population and identify trends.
-They may be involved in projects and studies with the objective to understand how geography and demographics can affect health and risk factors.
+Public health professionals are focusing on biostatistics and use models to track the health of a population and identify trends.
+They may be involved in projects and studies to understand how geography and demographics affect health and risk factors.

-Individuals who enter the field have plenty of job opportunities as qualified biostatisticians have huge demand but very less supply.
-Besides this, biostatisticians also should have excellent career opportunities in academia, industry and government and other public sectors.
+Individuals who enter the field have plenty of job opportunities as qualified biostatisticians have colossal demand but significantly less supply.
+Besides this, biostatisticians also should have excellent career opportunities in academia, industry and government, and other public sectors.

 Some of the career opportunities that are available to students who graduate with a public health concentration in biostatistics and informatics are: